 Armed homeowner captures suspected burglar near his Fort Worth home, police say

-A 53-year-old armed homeowner captured a suspected burglar early Wednesday after hearing someone breaking into his truck near his Fort Worth home, police said.
+A 53-year-old armed homeowner caught a suspected burglar early Wednesday after hearing someone breaking into his truck near his Fort Worth home, police said.

 The homeowner held the suspect at gunpoint until patrol officers arrived.